roytang/blog/content/posts/2003/07/27-jul-2003-i-have-made-a-terrible-mistake.md

     had taken control of some building in Makati, laying bombs and stuff

     around and with snipers on the roof and all.
-Not sure, what&#8217;s going
+Not sure, what&'s going

-    on, but hey, at least it&#8217;s never boring in good old RP.
+    on, but hey, at least it&'s never boring in good old RP.
   * There seem to be quite a number of broken links around here.

-    I&#8217;ll get around to fixing them soon.
+    I&'ll get around to fixing them soon.
 Maybe.
   * Curses, I ate up my quota of email bandwidth from

     [Softhome][1] again.
 Now I have to wait

-    &#8217;til August before I can check that address again.
+    &'til August before I can check that address again.
   * Apparently, this website is now named &#8220;roywantsmeat&#8221;, after my

     battle.net account.
-If I ever get a domain name, that&#8217;s what I would
+If I ever get a domain name, that&'s what I would

     use. [roywantsmeat.com][2]!